VictorH2208/anoncreds-revocation-manager-py/README.md

 2. Then can run the test function in the test.ipynb Jupyter Notebook

 ## Running locally
-To run the server locally, cd into `revocation-manager` and run
+To run the server locally, cd into `revocation-manager-py` and run
 * `uvicorn main:app --reload`

 then go to http://127.0.0.1:8000/docs to see the entire swagger ui